troyxmccall/alfred-spotify-mini-player/_posts/articles/2015-01-02-search-online.md

 	<figcaption>Search by category, here playlists.</figcaption>
 </figure>

-* Then you can browse directly the playlist:-
+* Then you can browse directly the playlist, add the playlist to another playlist or you can even follow the playlist to add it in your library:-

 <figure>
 	<img src="{{ site.url }}/images/search-online6.jpg"></a>